 - Blood movement to the areas of your body that would need it most if you were fighting/running, including your muscles.

-There are far more changes than those, but they represent some of the feelings that those with anxiety have grown to know.
+There are far more changes than those, but they represent the majority of sensations felt when experiencing anxiety.

 A Single Term With Many Meanings

-Also, there is also more than one type of anxiety.
+There is more than one type of anxiety.
 That means that you can experience anxiety in many different ways, and the idea that it has a specific meaning is a false one.
 Those that feel anxiety all the time are said to have "generalized anxiety," since the anxiety is fairly persistent and recurring.
 However, there are other types of anxiety as well:

 - Panic Attacks Panic attacks are severe bursts of physical changes related to anxiety that resemble a heart attack.
-They have a mental component, but they are almost entirely physical, despite what the word "panic" implies.
+They have a mental component, and are almost entirely physical.

-- Obsessions and Compulsions Obsessions are persistent thoughts that cause fear, followed by compulsions – behavioral modifications and rituals that reduce some of the anxiety you have over the recurring thoughts.
+- Obsessions and Compulsions Obsessions are persistent thoughts that cause fear, followed by compulsions – behavioral modifications and rituals that reduce some of the anxiety that happens with recurring thoughts.

-- Phobias Phobias are intense anxiety that is related to a specific event.
+- Phobias Phobias are intense anxieties that are related to a specific event.
 Rather than general anxiety, where the anxiety is caused by multiple issues, phobias are fears of specific subjects that cause intense anxiety reactions, like a fear of spiders.

 These are just a few of the many different types of anxiety.
 People can also experience some variation of the above, or experience some physical symptoms more than others.